-□ The answers to the questions above describe my financial s Or □ I choose not to complete this information.
-(Check one.) ituation.

-☐ I acknowledge that the carrier and/or its producer (below) me including the premium, premium rate increase history increases in the future.
-[For direct mail situations, use the fo have reviewed this form including the premium, premium rat tial for premium increases in the future.]
-I understand the abo that the rates for this policy may increase in the future.
-(The control of the control of the carrier and/or its producer (below) me including the premium, premium rate tial for premium increases in the future.
-(The carrier and/or its producer (below) me including the premium rate increase history increase in the future. and potential for premium llowing: I acknowledge that I e increase history and potenve disclosures.
-I understand
+□ The answers to the questions above describe my financial situation.
+Or □ I choose not to complete this information.
+(Check one.) □ I acknowledge that the carrier and/or its producer (below) has reviewed this form with me including the premium, premium rate increase history and potential for premium increases in the future.
+[For direct mail situations, use the following: I acknowledge that I have reviewed this form including the premium, premium rate increase history and potential for premium increases in the future.]
+I understand the above disclosures.
+I understand that the rates for this policy may increase in the future.
+(This box must be checked).
+Signed: (Applicant) (Date) applicant the importance of completing this information.
+(2.110) - Signed: (Producer) (Date) Producer's Printed Name:] cess your application, please return this signed statement to [name of of companyl, along with your application. sed me that this policy does not seem to be suitable for me.
+Howev Drafting Note: Choose e the appropriate sentences depending on whether this is a direct m ail or producer sale.
+Signed: (Applicant) (Date) the Long-Term Care Insurance Personal Worksheet is furnished to the heading "Disclosure Statement" to the end of the page may be

-]

-Signed: (Applicant) (Date e)

-☐ I explained to the applicant the importance of completing this information.

-Signed:

-(Producer) (Date e)

-Producer's Printed Na me:]

-In order for us to pro cess your application, please return this signed statement to [nam e of company], along with your application.]

-My producer has advaction. rised me that this policy does not seem to be suitable for me.
-How wever, I still want the company to consider my appli-

-Orafting Note: Choos se the appropriate sentences depending on whether this is a direct mail or producer sale.

-Signed:

-(Applicant) (Date e)

-Drafting Note: When the Long-Term Care Insurance Personal Worksheet is furnished to employees and their spouses under employer group policies, the text from the heading "Disclosure Statement" to the end of the page may be removed.